UniversalDependencies/docs/_2016-09-05--06-prague/ellipsis.md

 * The `remnant` relation should be discarded
 * In the case of simple head ellipsis, the dependent should be promoted
-* In case of predicate ellipsis, a more complex relation type that combines the relation of the elided node and its dependent should be used (e.g., `conj>dobj`)
+* In case of predicate ellipsis, we consider two alternative proposals:
+  1. Use a more complex relation type that combines the relation of the elided node and its dependent (e.g., `conj>dobj`)
+  2. Use promotion but introduce a new relation `orphan` for non-standard dependency relations that arises
 * The complex cases of ellipsis should be analyzed with NULL nodes in the _enhanced_ representation

 ## Problems with the `remnant` analysis